Sensor Overview - Hardware¶

 Sensors can provide feedback on a variety of different aspects of the robot’s state.
 Sensor functions common to FRC include:

 In order for a sensor to be useful, it must be able to “talk” to the roboRIO.
-There are three main methods by which sensors can communicate their readings to the roboRIO:
+There are several main methods by which sensors can communicate their readings to the roboRIO:

-In general, support for sensors that communicate via analog and digital inputs is straightforward, while communication over serial bus is more complicated.
+In general, support for sensors that communicate via analog and digital inputs is straightforward, while communication over serial bus can be more complicated.